Last updated on December 14th, 2021

-Keep in mind you don’t have to spend money on tours or do something expensive everyday.
-You can relax at the beach, live like a local, or work from home.
+Keep in mind you don’t have to spend money on tours or do something expensive each day.
+You can relax at the beach, live like a local, or work from home (sometimes).
 A lot of the wildlife is easy to see, free, and nearby town.
 Of course, Kicker Rock is a beast.

 Remember, this is the Galapagos Islands; you’re going to be surrounded by greatness.

-Travelling the Galapagos on a budget isn’t possible if you’re a tourist, but hopefully, you’re a traveller and you’ll explore the Galapagos, experience its tingling magic, and save a bit of money.
+Traveling the Galapagos on a budget isn’t possible if you’re a tourist, but hopefully, you’re a traveler and you’ll explore the Galapagos, experience its tingling magic, and save a bit of money.

 Thanks so much!
 Amazing tips and advice!
 Just curious, who did you volunteer with?